escottalexander/stablecoin-challenge/README.md

 Create a debt position that is close to the liquidation line and then increase the price of CORN until the position is liquidatable.

-Then go to the Debug Tab and trigger the `Lending.flashLoan` method with your `FlashLoanLiquidator` contract address as the `recipient`, the amount of CORN needed to liquidate as the `amount` and the borrowers address as the `extraParam`.
+Then go to the Debug Tab and trigger the `Lending.flashLoan` method with your `FlashLoanLiquidator` contract address as the `recipient`, the amount of CORN needed to liquidate as the `amount` and the borrower's address as the `extraParam`.

 Pretty cool, huh?
 You can liquidate any position without needing to have the CORN to pay back the loan!